ameli/imate/docs/source/api.rst

 This function computes the trace of :math:`\mathbf{A}^{-p}` or the Gramian matrix :math:`(\mathbf{A}^{\intercal} \mathbf{A})^{-p}` where :math:`p` is a positive real exponent.

-The `imate.traceinv` function supports the following methods:
+The `imate.traceinv` function has the following methods:

 .. toctree::